History of immigration to the United States: New England

-Seeking religious freedom in the New World, one hundred English Pilgrims established a small settlement near Plymouth, Massachusetts in 1620.
-Tens of thousands of English Puritans arrived, mostly from the East Anglian parts of England (Norfolk, Suffolk, East Sussex., and settled in Boston, Massachusetts and adjacent areas from around 1629 to 1640 to create a land dedicated to their religion.
-The earliest New English colonies, Massachusetts, Connecticut, Rhode Island, and New Hampshire, were established along the northeast coast.
-Large scale immigration to this region ended before 1700, though a small but steady trickle of later arrivals continued.
+Seeking religious freedom in the New World, 100 English Pilgrims established a small settlement near Plymouth, Massachusetts, in 1620.
+Tens of thousands of English Puritans arrived, mostly from the East Anglia (Norfolk, Suffolk, Essex), and settled in Boston, Massachusetts and the adjacent areas from around 1629 to 1640 to create a land dedicated to their religion.
+The earliest New English colonies, Massachusetts, Connecticut, Rhode Island, and New Hampshire, were established along the northeastern coast.
+Large-scale immigration to this region ended before 1700, but a small but steady trickle of later arrivals continued.

+Plymouth Colony was founded by a group of European settlers known as the pilgrims who had left Europe to separate from the Church of England and wanted religious freedom.
+They sailed from England on the Mayflower and arrived in 1620.
+Plymouth was part of the New England Confederation, made up of four Puritan colonies: Plymouth, Massachusetts, Connecticut and New Haven.
+The colonies formed an alliance to protect themselves from attacks from Native American tribes, the Dutch, and the French.

+The Pilgrims were a small group of people from Scrooby, England.
+They originally left England to go to Holland because they faced persecution from the Church of England, and they eventually ended in North America, where they began a new life.
+The Netherlands provided the Puritans with somewhat more tolerance, but they felt that it was their calling to spread the word of the Gospel to the New World, which led them to America.